Uhlmann's theorem for measured divergences: Uhlmann's theorem for measured divergences

 Similarly, if $f^* : \dom(f^*) \to \range(f^*)$ is one-to-one and $(f^*)^{-1}$ is operator concave and operator monotone on $\range(f^*)$ and $\sup \{\lambda : \lambda \in \range(f^*)\} = +\infty$, then for any $\rho_{AR} \in \density(AR)$ and $\sigma_A \in \PSD(A)$, we have

 In addition, the infimum in both equations is attained. \end{theorem} \end{shaded} \begin{remark} We leave it as an open question whether such a result can be extended to other choices of $f$.
-However, some of the conditions are necessary.
-For example, the trace distance does not satisfy the Uhlmann property, but as mentioned in Remark~\ref{rem: examples DM equality}, we have $f^*_{TV}(z) = z$ for $z \in \dom(f^*) = [-\frac{1}{2},+\frac{1}{2}]$ which is clearly operator convex and monotone.
-This means that the condition on $\dom(f^*)$ is needed in this context. \end{remark}
+However, {only assuming that $f^*$ is operator convex and monotone on $\dom(f^*)$ is not sufficient.} For example, the trace distance does not satisfy the Uhlmann property, but as mentioned in Remark~\ref{rem: examples DM equality}, we have $f^*_{TV}(z) = z$ for $z \in \dom(f^*) = [-\frac{1}{2},+\frac{1}{2}]$ which is clearly operator convex and monotone. \end{remark} \begin{remark}{ Let $\phi_{RA}$ be a purification of $\rho_A$.
+Then the set of all extensions of $\rho_A$ can be obtained by ranging over all completely positive trace-preserving (CPTP) maps $\mathcal{E}_{R \to R}$ acting on the purifying system $R$, i.e.,